 Stripping - Prior to site grading, the organic and loose materials in addition to all vegetation must be stripped.
 We expect that a minimum stripping depth of 6 inches will be required in the upland borrow areas and on the sideslopes.
-Stripping depths may vary due to localized variations in vegetation cover and subgrade stability and deeper stripping of one foot or more may be necessary to remove thicker organics or soft sediments that may be encountered in existing ditches and low lying areas within the upstream valley.
+Stripping depths may vary due to localized variations in vegetation cover and subgrade stability and deeper stripping of one foot or more may be necessary to remove thicker organics or soft sediments that may be encountered in existing ditches and low-lying areas within the upstream/downstream valleys.
 Strippings could be used for landscaping purposes in non-critical areas.
 Root balls and large roots from mature trees should be completely removed prior to filling.
 Existing slopes to receive fill, such as the existing roadway embankments and abutment areas should be adequately benched and deeply scarified to integrate the new fill sections with the existing terrain.
 The subgrade should then be proof-rolled to delineate zones of soft soils present near the surface which may require additional removal or compaction.

-Culvert Removal and Filling the Existing Channel - To reduce possible seepage through the dam and allow for construction of the new outlet structure, we recommend that the existing culvert below the roadway be completely removed and backfilled with engineered compacted cohesive fill.
-The existing channel north and south of the existing roadway embankment should also be filled with compacted cohesive fill beneath the entire width of the dam.
-Based on the proposed pond bottom near elevation 1155 feet, new fill thicknesses on the order of 5 to 10 feet will be placed for construction of the dam on the upstream and downstream side of existing roadway embankment and this will be coincidental to planned construction.
+Culvert Removal and Filling the Existing Channel - Two existing culverts are present below the proposed dam and extend through the existing roadway embankment.
+To reduce possible seepage through the dam along these existing pathways, we recommend that existing culverts be completely removed and backfilled with engineered compacted cohesive fill.

+The existing channel east and west of the existing roadway embankment should also be filled with compacted cohesive fill beneath the entire width of the dam.
+Plans indicate new fill thicknesses on the order of 5 to 10 feet will be placed for construction of the dam on the upstream side of the existing roadway embankment.
+New fill thicknesses on the downstream side of existing roadway embankment will be on the order of 15 to 20 feet.
 We assume the former channel below the existing roadway was filled during past embankment construction.
 Although not encountered in the borings, granular soils (sand or aggregate), if any, associated with the culvert could act as a conduit for seepage through the dam and should be removed during demolition and removal of the existing culvert.
 Observation and test probing by a geotechnical engineer or other qualified engineer should be conducted during this process.
 Channel side slopes should be adequately benched and deeply scarified prior to filling in order to integrate the new fill sections with the existing terrain.
 Typically, benches on the order of 3 to 5 feet tall and 8 to 10 feet wide are required to accommodate construction equipment.

-Key Trench/Clay Liner - Based on the proposed pond bottom near elevation 1155 feet and existing grades between approximate elevations 1146 and 1160 on the upstream side (south side) of the embankment, new fill thicknesses on the order of 5 to 10 feet or more will be placed on the upstream side of the dam for construction of the dam/roadway embankment.
-The following Figure No. 3 depicts fill thicknesses necessary for raising the roadway/dam embankment and flattening embankment slopes to 3:1 (H:V).
+Key Trench/Clay Liner - It is our understanding no permanent pool elevation will be present on the upstream side of the dam and that new fill thicknesses on the order of 5 to 10 feet or more will be placed on the upstream side of the dam for construction of the dam/roadway embankment.
+In our opinion, based on proposed fill thicknesses planned on the upstream side, construction of a traditional key trench would not be necessary for the proposed dam embankment.